awsdocs/amazon-workspaces-administration-guide/doc_source/share-custom-image.md

-# Share or Unshare a Custom WorkSpaces Image<a name="share-custom-image"></a>
+# Share or unshare a custom WorkSpaces image<a name="share-custom-image"></a>

 You can share custom WorkSpaces images across AWS accounts within the same AWS Region\.
 After an image has been shared, the recipient account can copy the image to other AWS Regions as needed\.
-For more information about copying images, see [Copy a Custom WorkSpaces Image](copy-custom-image.md)\.
+For more information about copying images, see [Copy a custom WorkSpaces image](copy-custom-image.md)\.

 **Note**
 In the China \(Ningxia\) Region, you can copy images only within the same Region\.
 In the AWS GovCloud \(US\-West\) Region, to copy images to and from other AWS Regions, contact AWS Support\.

 There are no additional charges for sharing an image\.
 However, the quota for the number of images in the AWS Region applies\.
 A shared image doesn't count against the recipient account's quota until the recipient copies the image\.
-For more information about Amazon Workspaces quotas, see [Amazon Workspaces Quotas](workspaces-limits.md)\.
+For more information about Amazon WorkSpaces quotas, see [Amazon WorkSpaces quotas](workspaces-limits.md)\.

 To delete a shared image, you must unshare the image before you can delete it\.

-**Sharing Bring Your Own License Images**
+**Share Bring Your Own License images**
 You can share Bring Your Own License \(BYOL\) images only with AWS accounts that are enabled for BYOL\.
 The AWS account that you want to share BYOL images with must also be part of your organization \(under the same payer account\)\.

 **Note**
 Sharing BYOL images across AWS accounts isn't supported at this time in the AWS GovCloud \(US\-West\) Region\.
 To share BYOL images across accounts in the AWS GovCloud \(US\-West\) Region, contact AWS Support\.

-**Images Shared with You**
+**Images shared with you**
 If images are shared with you, you can copy them\.
 You can then use your copies of the shared images to create bundles for launching new WorkSpaces\.

 **Important**